kachaaaa/practice-software-testing-qa/login-form/test-cases/login_level_2_negative.md

 **Expected Result (UI):**

 1. The form blocks sybmission.
-2. The system displays a specific validation error message: **Email is required**.
+2. The system displays a specific validation error message: **"Email is required"**.

 **Item 2.4**: Attempt to login with invalid Email format (Field Mask Validation)